moorepants/tu-delft-promotion/README.rst

 ============

-This repository contains materials and information regarding my academic promotion process at Delft University of Technology since I began their as an assistant professor (UD2, salary scale 11-6) on August 1, 2020.
+This repository contains materials and information regarding my academic promotion process at Delft University of Technology since I began there as an assistant professor (UD2, salary scale 11-6) on August 1, 2020.
 This follows a similar repository I shared for the promotion process for my Assistant Professor of Teaching position at the University of California, Davis from